angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 ## About The Project

-The primary goal of this project was to eliminate manual data exports and empower FIINBRO's executive team with reliable, near real-time KPIs.
+The primary goal of this project was to eliminate manual data exports and empower the company's executive team with reliable, near-real-time KPIs.
 The solution involved architecting a data pipeline that captures CRM data through two methods: a daily incremental API sync and real-time webhook ingestion for critical events.

 All data is stored in a cloud-hosted PostgreSQL database on Render, which serves as the single source of truth for a suite of 8 interactive Power BI dashboards.